carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 > ## Exercise 3: Uploading data with `scp`
-> Let us download the text file  ~/data/untrimmed_fastq/scripted_bad_reads.txt from our remote machine to your local computer.
+> Let us download the text file  `~/data/untrimmed_fastq/scripted_bad_reads.txt` from the remote machine to your local computer.
 > Which of the following commands would download the file?
 > A)
 > ~~~